Frequently Asked Questions

 There are already several known types of coronaviruses, named for the crown-like shape the viruses have.
 Coronaviruses cause a wide spectrum of disease.
 Some are common and cause mild, seasonal colds.
 Others are less common and can be more serious, like the ones that cause Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 We don’t know enough about this new, or novel, coronavirus to say where exactly on the spectrum it fits.

-What is being done to prevent the novel coronavirus from spreading?
+What is being done to limit the spread of coronavirus?

 - NMDOH is conducting COVID-19 surveillance by utilizing existing influenza surveillance systems.

-- The Centers for Disease Control (CDC) and NMDOH have issued alerts to medical providers informing them about the illness, how to screen patients, and what to do if they have a patient with suspected COVID-19.
+- The Centers for Disease Control (CDC) and NMDOH issue alerts to medical providers informing them of updates in guidance for the care of patients with COVID-19.

 - The CDC has developed a test to diagnose COVID-19 and has distributed it to all public health labs in the United States.
-This test is now available at the NMDOH state lab, as well as at TriCore, LabCorp, and Quest Diagnostics laboratories.
+This test is now available at the NMDOH state lab, as well as at several private laboratories in New Mexico.

 - NMDOH has expanded call lines to handle thousands of calls about COVID-19 from the public and healthcare providers.

-- NMDOH has begun setting up COVID-19 testing clinics at public health offices around the state to expand testing for all residents.
+- NMDOH has set up COVID-19 testing clinics at public health offices and is coordinating screening and testing sites throughout the state to expand testing for all residents.

 Is there a treatment?

 There is no specific treatment for coronaviruses.
 Most people will recover on their own.
-However, in the early stages of this outbreak, it is best to seek medical care right away.
+However, in the current outbreak, it is best to seek medical care right away if you develop symptoms or test positive for COVID-19.

 What can I do to protect myself?